Font Size:

 ACIP Meeting Presentations

-More presentations are available at ACIP Meetings.
+More presentations are available at the ACIP Meetings.

 Children and Adolescents

 Mpox should be considered when children or adolescents present with a rash that could be consistent with the disease, especially if epidemiologic criteria are present.
 Young children, children with eczema and other skin conditions, and children with immunocompromising conditions may be at increased risk of severe disease.
 Treatment should be considered on a case-by-case basis for children and adolescents with suspected or confirmed mpox who are at risk of severe disease or who develop complications of mpox.
 Tecovirimat is the first-line medication to treat mpox, including in children and adolescents.
-Children and adolescents with exposure to people with suspected or confirmed mpox may be eligible for post-exposure prophylaxis (PEP) with vaccination, immune globulin, or antiviral medication.
+Children and adolescents exposed to individuals with suspected or confirmed mpox may be eligible for post-exposure prophylaxis (PEP) through vaccination, immune globulin, or antiviral medication.
 For more information, read:

 Pregnancy and Breastfeeding

 Data regarding mpox infection in pregnancy are limited.
 It is unknown if pregnant people are more susceptible to the mpox virus or if the infection is more severe during pregnancy.
-Mpox virus can be transmitted to the fetus during pregnancy or to the newborn by close contact during and after birth.
+The mpox virus can be transmitted to the fetus during pregnancy or to the newborn by close contact during and after birth.
 Adverse pregnancy outcomes, including spontaneous pregnancy loss and stillbirth, have been reported in cases of confirmed mpox infection during pregnancy.
 Preterm delivery and neonatal mpox infection have also been reported.
 The frequency and risk factors for severity and adverse pregnancy outcomes are not known.
 For more information, read:

 Therapeutics